 Measure everything with analytics

 Website analytics is an incredibly under-valued tool for effective website management.
 Web analytics programs such as Google Analytics (which is free), allow you to monitor how visitors use your website, including what pages they view, how much time they spend and what products are most likely to sell.
 You can also track which particular marketing efforts have had the greatest effect on sales, making it an invaluable tool for deciding where to spend future marketing investment.
-Ensure that proper ecommerce tracking is in place in your website from launch.
+Ensure that proper analytics tracking is in place on your website from launch, your ecommerce website developer will be able to easily install this tracking code for you.

 4. handling your sales